ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
 The estimate tool is useful if you want to get an approximate price of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.

-## Procedure to add clusters to vCenter Server single-zone instances
+## Procedure to add clusters to vCenter Server instances
 {: #vc_addingclusters-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.